curl/everything-curl/libcurl/api.md

     curl_version_info_data *version = curl_version_info( CURLVERSION_NOW );

-The data will then be pointing at struct that has or at least can have the following layout:
+The data then points to struct that has or at least can have the following
+layout:

     struct {
       CURLversion age;          /* see description below */